Euro-BioImaging/OME_Zarr_Tools/README.md

-**Important** note: You cannot copy-paste anything from your local desktop into BAND as there is no direct communication between the two environments.
-For this reason, certain information, such as the installation command, has been shared with you via a tinyurl, which you can directly access from inside the BAND.
+**Important note:** You cannot copy-paste anything from your local desktop into BAND as there is no direct communication between the two environments.
+For this reason, certain information, such as the installation command, has been shared with you in a Google Doc linked to a tinyurl, which you can type into the Firefox search bar inside the BAND.

 Please follow those steps: